cyrilli/STRIDE/README.md

 ## Instructions

 ### How to run
+First, add your OpenAI api key in the file .env

 Execute `run.py` to run STRIDE on different environments.
 For example,
 ```
 python run.py --env tabular_mdp --mdp_known True --agent_engine gpt-4o